Tenjin

 • Save Callback.

-Go back to Apphud and review your integration.
-You can enter your custom event names or disable some.
+Back in Apphud, review the integration.
+Open the Events tab — you can enter custom event names or disable some.

 ❗️

-Please, use only lower-case alpha-numeric characters (a-z and 0-9) for your in-app event names.
+Use only lower-case alpha-numeric characters (a–z and 0–9) for in-app event names.

 When targeting Android 13 and above, you must also declare AD_ID permission in the manifest file.